Bodhit-Kukra/chatbot/README.md

 ## 🚀 Installation & Configuration

-- Step 1: Clone or Download the Script
+- Step 1: Clone or Download the Script <br>
 Save the Python script to a local directory on your computer.

-- Step 2: Install Required Packages
+- Step 2: Install Required Packages <br>
 Open your terminal or command prompt and install the necessary Python libraries:

 > Bash <br>
 > pip install -r requirements.txt

-- Step 3: Create the Environment File
+- Step 3: Create the Environment File <br>
 In the same directory as your script, create a new file named .env.

 Add your Google API key to this file as follows: